Messianic Judaism: Dietary laws

 The observance of the kashrut dietary laws is a subject of continued debate among Messianic Jews.
 Some Messianic believers keep kosher purely for the purposes of evangelism to Jewish people.
 Most avoid pork and shellfish, but there is disagreement on more strict adherence to kosher dietary laws.

 Conversion to Messianic Judaism

 Large numbers of those calling themselves Messianic Jews are not of Jewish descent, but join the movement as they "enjoy the Messianic Jewish style of worship".
 Messianic perspectives on "Who is a Jew?" vary.
-The Messianic Jewish Rabbinical Council, acknowledges a Jew as one born to a Jewish mother, or who has converted to Judaism.
-Copying from the Reform stream of Judaism, the Council also recognizes as a Jew one who was born to a Jewish father but not a Jewish mother on the condition that the family of the child, or the individual as an adult, has undertaken public and formal acts of identification of the individual with the Jewish faith and people.
+The Messianic Jewish Rabbinical Council says a Jew is one born to a Jewish mother or who has converted to Judaism.
+Copying from the Reform stream of Judaism, the council also says a Jew is one who was born to a Jewish father but not a Jewish mother on the condition that the family of the child, or the individual as an adult, has undertaken public and formal acts of identification of the individual with the Jewish faith and people.
 The MJAA accepts gentiles into their congregations, but views gentiles and Jews as spiritually distinct and conversion as an "unbiblical practice".